dockwa/EmailPicker/README.md

 ## Example
 ![Sample](https://github.com/dockwa/EmailPicker/blob/master/Sample.gif)

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To test out EmailPicker, just run `pod try EmailPicker` from your terminal, or clone the repo, and run `pod install` from the Example directory.

 ## Usage
 Create a new instance using the class method